jmerrill7/Python-Demos/README.md

 # python-demos
-a variety of python exercises and demonstrations
+a variety of python exercises and demonstrations from when I was learning my favorite scripting language.